Effective August 2, 2021

 NMMC Women’s Hospital NICU, NMMC Gilmore-Amory NICU: For the protection of our babies in the Neonatal Intensive Care Unit, visitation is currently restricted to mother and father or support person only.

-Inpatient Hospice Patients: Non-COVID-19 Patients: Two visitors at a time for a maximum of five per day (may rotate).
-For COVID-19 Patients: Two visitors per patient for entire day.
+Inpatient Hospice Patients: Non-COVID-19 Patients: Limit to 5 visitors at a time (may rotate).
+FOR COVID-19 Patients: Two visitors per patient for entire day.
 No swapping out on visitors.
-No COVID positive visitors.
-Once a visitor leaves patient's room, they are not to return until the next day.
+No overnight visitors.
+No COVID-19 positive visitors.
+Once a visitor leaves patient’s room, he/she is not to return until the next day.

 Outpatient Surgical Patients: Visitation is limited to one visitor (the patient’s designated driver) before and after surgery.